Terry Callaghan

-Terence Vincent Callaghan CMG (born 1945) is a British biologist specialized in the ecology of the Arctic.
+Terence Vincent Callaghan CMG (born 1945) is a British biologist specialised in the ecology of the Arctic.
 Much of his work on arctic plants has taken place in Abisko in northernmost Sweden, based at the Abisko Scientific Research Station where he served as director.
 He was a lead author of the IPCC Fourth Assessment Reports chapter on polar regions.

 Education and early life

 Callaghan was born in Stockport and grew up in Levenshulme in Manchester and was educated at Burnage Grammar School.
 He was awarded a Bachelor of Science degree from the University of Manchester in 1967 and a PhD from the University of Birmingham in 1972 for ecophysiological and taxonic studies on Phleum alpinum.

 Career and research

 Callaghan's research has focussed on the arctic and subarctic environment and the ecology of plants, animals, and ecosystem processes, including ecological responses to climate change, atmospheric carbon dioxide concentrations and UV-B radiation.
 He has held academic positions at the Institute of Terrestrial Ecology, the University of Sheffield, the University of Manchester, the University of York and Tomsk State University.